remix-run/remix/docs/guides/data-writes.md

 <docs-info>We recommend always using capital-F Form, and if you want to let the browser handle the pending UI, use the <code>\<Form reloadDocument></code> prop.</docs-info>

 Now let's add some pending UI so the user has a clue something happened when they submit.
 There's a hook called `useTransition`.
 When there is a pending form submission, Remix will give you the serialized version of the form as a <a href="https://developer.mozilla.org/en-US/docs/Web/API/FormData">`FormData`</a> object.
-You'll be most interested in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/FormData/get">`formData.get()`</a> method..
+You'll be most interested in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/FormData/get">`formData.get()`</a> method.

 ```tsx [5, 13, 19, 65-67]
 import { redirect } from "@remix-run/node"; // or "@remix-run/cloudflare"